 Avoid High Blood Pressure Stage 2

-While lowering your sodium is important to lowering High Blood Pressure the average person should consume no more than 1,500mg of sodium a day.
+While lowering sodium is important to lowering high blood pressure, the average person should consume no more than 1,500mg of sodium a day.
 This doesn’t apply to highly active people like competitive athletes or workers exposed to the heat sweating all day.
-These people are going to require a higher sodium intake.
-Try maintaining the potassium to sodium ratio of 4:1 which is extremely important to help lower your blood pressure (resource).

 - Black Beans